 - The lottery will be held at Wednesday, January 10, 2024, at 2:00 PM of every school year.

 - Once a student is enrolled, there is no need to reapply each subsequent year.
 A student’s seat is guaranteed until at least the first day of school unless a parent notifies the school otherwise.

 - Victory Charter School K-5 is a public school and requires no application fee or tuition.
 In order to be eligible for admission, students or their guardians are required to reside in the State of Florida at the time of the application.

 - Under Florida General Statute (GS115C-391), Victory Charter School K-5 may refuse admission to any student who has been expelled or suspended from a public school, until the period of suspension or expulsion has expired.

 - Victory Charter School K-5 does not limit admission to students on the basis of intellectual ability, measures of achievement or aptitude, athletic ability, disability, race, creed, gender, national origin, religion, or ancestry.

-Victory Charter School’s lottery will be held at Victory Charter School K-5 on February 21st.
+Victory Charter School’s lottery will be held at Victory Charter School K-5 on Wednesday, January 10, 2024, at 2:00 PM.
 Results will be sent to parents by email if an address was supplied, or by postal service.